scality/cloudserver/docs/INTEGRATIONS.rst

     are the `instructions to install it for your distribution <https://docs.docker.com/engine/installation/>`__*

-You also necessarily have to set up SSL with S3Server to use s3fs.
+You also necessarily have to set up SSL with Zenko CloudServer to use s3fs.
 We have a nice
 `tutorial <https://s3.scality.com/v1.0/page/scality-with-ssl>`__ to help you do it.